AlessandroRizzetto/Morphing-Slices/README.md

 ```

 ##### Tree:
-In order to create a slice with a tree topology
+In order to create a slice with a tree topology it is necessary to cut every connection involving S2 or S3.
-We are cutting everything that is connected to the swtich 2 and 3 for building a treeTopology (Horizontaly oriented from left to right, root is S1).
+The resulting topology is an horizontal tree, oriented from left to right with root S1.
 If we want, we can add more deviceS (switches and hosts) to our topology and they will all act accordingly with our controller, answering if they're not connected outside of the (single) path running trough the switches number 9: S1-S9-S10-SN

 ![image info](https://raw.githubusercontent.com/elrich2610/Morphing-Slices/794837be2352d91d2fe320bb3c286427ff3cf161/tree.svg